grompe/BTWTweak/patcher/readme.txt

 - Removed very rare zombie spawn with axes for BTW 4.AAAAAAAAAAHHHH and up.

+- Removed compass-specific render from the item frame for compatibility with BTW 4.AAABBBA and up.
+This makes compass inactive when inside the frame.

 v0.9o

 - Fixed compatibility with BTW version "4.A9 Pustules Lancing".